bbatsov/batsov.com/_posts/2008-06-16-das-keyboard.md

 original Das Keyboard).[^1]

 I bought the Ultimate model, of course.
-I've been a touch typist for several years now and I didn't really cared about the labelled keys (though I did miss them in games).
+I've been a touch typist for several years now and I didn't really care about the labelled keys (though I did miss them in games).
 Two words describe this keyboard perfectly - **bad ass**.
 It's without a doubt the single finest piece of keyboard hardware that I've touched, it's very